-- 2.2 Between 1 July 2022 and 31 December 2022, the following States Parties provided information on their national programmes and/or measures in place for protection against chemical weapons: Albania, Algeria, Andorra, Armenia, Australia, Austria, Bhutan, Bolivia (Plurinational State of), Bosnia and Herzegovina, Brazil, Cambodia, Canada, Chile, China, Colombia, Costa Rica, Côte d'Ivoire, Croatia, Cuba, Cyprus, the Czech Republic, Denmark, El Salvador, Estonia, Ethiopia, Finland, France, Germany, Hungary, India, Indonesia, Ireland, Italy, Japan, Jordan, Kenya, Kyrgyzstan, Latvia, Lebanon, Luxembourg, Malaysia, Maldives, Mexico, Montenegro, Morocco, Myanmar, the Netherlands, New Zealand, Nicaragua, the Niger, Nigeria, Norway, Peru, Poland, Qatar, Romania, the Russian Federation, Saint Kitts and Nevis, San Marino, Saudi Arabia, Singapore, Slovakia, South Africa, Spain, Sri Lanka, Suriname, Sweden, Switzerland, Thailand, Türkiye, the United Kingdom of Great Britain and Northern Ireland, the United States of America, and Venezuela (Bolivarian Republic of).
-Of these, Andorra, Bhutan, Bolivia (Plurinational State of), Chile, El Salvador, Kenya, Lebanon, Maldives, Myanmar, Peru, Saint Kitts and Nevis, and Venezuela (Bolivarian Republic of) declared that they had neither national programmes nor measures in place for protection against chemical weapons. - 2.3 Between entry into force of the Convention and 31 December 2022, 160 out of 193 States Parties submitted information on their national programmes for protection against chemical weapons.
-In order to increase the number of submissions from States Parties and to achieve universal compliance with the obligation under paragraph 4 of Article X, the Secretariat has repeatedly reminded States Parties, both collectively and individually, about the importance of meeting the deadline for submission of information on national programmes.
-Furthermore, the Secretariat has developed an action plan to support States Parties' submissions under paragraph 4, and to increase the overall submission rate. - 2.4 The Secretariat continues to approach States Parties in a tailored manner, in order to assist them in complying with this important transparency provision of the Convention.
-In addition, tailored reporting facilitation activities, including multilingual guidelines, are being designed to facilitate national reporting and improve the implementation rate of reporting on obligations across all regions.
-Annex 1 to this report reflects the status of submissions between 31 December 2012 and 31 December 2022.
+2.2 Between 1 January and 31 December 2023, the following States Parties provided information on their national programmes and/or measures that they have in place for protection against chemical weapons: Algeria, Armenia, Australia, Austria, Barbados, Belarus, Bhutan, Bolivia (Plurinational State of), Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Chile, Colombia, Cuba, Denmark, Ethiopia, Finland, France, Germany, Hungary, Ireland, Italy, Japan, Kenya, Kyrgyzstan, Latvia, Lebanon, Liechtenstein, Luxembourg, Malaysia, Myanmar, the Netherlands, the Niger, Pakistan, Peru, Poland, Romania, the Russian Federation, San Marino, Saudi Arabia, Slovakia, South Africa, Spain, Sri Lanka, Suriname, Sweden, Switzerland, Thailand, Türkiye, the United Kingdom of Great Britain and Northern Ireland, and Venezuela (Bolivarian Republic of).
+Of these, Bhutan, Bolivia (Plurinational State of), Kenya, Lebanon, Myanmar, Peru, and Venezuela (Bolivarian Republic of) declared that they had neither national programmes nor measures in place for protection against chemical weapons.

-2.5 To facilitate the exchange of information and the compilation of national policies and effective practices concerning gender-related factors in protection against chemical weapons, the Secretariat encourages States Parties to consider adding the relevant information to their annual information on national programmes.
+- 2.3 Between entry into force of the Convention and 31 December 2023, 160 out of 193 States Parties submitted information on their national programmes for protection against chemical weapons.
+In order to increase the number of submissions from States Parties and to achieve universal compliance with the obligation under paragraph 4 of Article X, the Secretariat has repeatedly reminded States Parties, both collectively and individually, of the importance of meeting the deadline for submission of information on national programmes.
+Furthermore, the Secretariat has developed an action plan to support States Parties' submissions under paragraph 4, and to improve the overall submission rate. - 2.4 The Secretariat continues to approach States Parties in a tailored manner, in order to assist them in complying with this important transparency provision of the Convention.
+In addition, tailored reporting facilitation activities, including multilingual guidelines, are being designed to facilitate national reporting and to improve the implementation rate of reporting on obligations across all regions.
+Annex 1 to this report reflects the status of submissions between 31 December 2013 and 31 December 2023. - 2.5 To facilitate the exchange of information and the compilation of national policies and effective practices concerning gender-related factors in protection against chemical weapons, the Secretariat encourages States Parties to consider adding the relevant information to their annual information on national programmes.